-Install the cables into the remote control following the instructions provided with the remote control.
+Install cables into the remote control following the instructions provided with the remote control.

 - Locate the center point of the slack or lost motion that exists in the shift cable as follows: - a.
 Move the remote control handle from neutral into forward and advance the handle to full speed position.
-Slowly return the handle back to neutral.
-Place a mark ("a") on the cable next to the cable end guide. - b.
+Slowly return the handle back to the neutral.
+Place a mark ("a") on the cable end guide. - b.
 Move the remote control handle from neutral into reverse and advance the handle to full speed position.
-Slowly return the handle back to neutral.
-Place a mark ("b") on the cable next to the cable end guide.
+Slowly return the handle back to the neutral.
+Place a mark ("b") on the cable end guide.